 Doug Wylie 1989 – Present, Artist and Designer.

-Designer and creator of sculptures that primarily depicted marine life – whales, dolphins, manta ray, octopus and more.
+Designer and creator of sculptures that primarily depict marine life – whales, dolphins, manta ray, octopus and more.
 Doug opportunities allowed him to submerged himself in Hawaiian waters with The Center For Whale Studies to better study his subjects.
-Based on careful and thoughtful interpretation of marine life and form, he creates original sculpture pieces in clay.
-To transform a sculpture into a bronze masterpieces he collaborates with various foundries to oversee the reproduction of his design into bronze statuary's which ranged from small table top statuettes to monumental publicly display statues.
+Based on careful and thoughtful interpretation of marine life and form, he creates original sculptured pieces in clay and transform it into a bronze masterpieces.
+He collaborates with various foundries and oversee the reproduction of his design into bronze statuary's which ranged from small table top statuettes to monumental publicly display statues.

 DOUG WYLIE BIOGRAPHY